Ramona and Her Mother

 Ramona and Her Mother by Beverly Cleary is the fifth book of the popular Ramona series.
-Mr. Quimby has found another job, though it is one he does not like very much.
-Ramona finds herself caught between being too young to stay home alone and too old to enjoy playing with pesky Willa Jean.
-She is trying to grow up, but sometimes it seems like her family is making it harder.
-Ramona and Her Mother won the 1981 National Book Award.
+The book won the 1981 National Book Award.

 Plot summary

 "People should not think being seven and a half years old was easy, because it wasn't."
 At last, Ramona's father, Robert, has a job again, so the Quimbys host a brunch to celebrate.
 Ramona is burdened with the task of keeping her friend Howie Kemp's little sister, Willa Jean, out of everybody's way.
 Not wanting Willa Jean to touch any of her toys, Ramona gives Willa Jean a pop-up box of tissues to play with.
 When Willa Jean strews tissues through the house, the guests decide to take their leave.
 When someone remarks that Ramona was just like Willa Jean when she was younger, Ramona feels hurt and upset, not believing that she was ever such an exasperating spoiled pest.
 When Dorothy states that she could not get along without Beezus, Ramona feels isolated and unappreciated by her family.

 Now that both Dorothy and Robert are working full-time, everyone must pitch in to keep the house running as smoothly as possible.
-One day, the family comes home to find that, in the rush to leave the house in the morning, the Crock-pot was not plugged in, forcing the family to improvise dinner from the sparse ingredients on hand.
-The preparation of said dinner causes an argument between Robert and Dorothy, which frightens the girls, who had never before seen such behavior from their parents.
-Suddenly worried that their parents might get a divorce like some of their respective classmates' parents have recently, Beezus and Ramona comfort each other that night at bedtime, and Beezus tells Ramona that she will always be there to look after her.
+One day, the family comes home late to find that, in the rush to leave the house in the morning, the slow cooker was left unplugged, forcing the family to improvise dinner from the sparse assortment of ingredients on hand.
+The preparation of the aforementioned meal causes an argument between Robert and Dorothy, culminating in Dorothy swatting Robert on the seat of the pants with a spatula.
+This frightens the girls, who had never before seen such behavior from their parents.
+Suddenly worried that their folks might get a divorce like some of their respective classmates' parents have recently, Beezus and Ramona comfort each other that night at bedtime, and Beezus tells Ramona that she will always be there to look after her.
 The next morning, Beezus and Ramona are surprised to find their parents sitting at breakfast together, acting as if the argument never happened.
 Robert and Dorothy explain that marital spats are a part of life and do not necessarily foreshadow a divorce.
-When it is further indicated that Beezus and Ramona fight, Ramona feels that the comparison is unfair, and orders her parents to never fight again.
+When it is further indicated that Beezus and Ramona fight, Ramona feels that the comparison is unfair and orders her parents to never fight again.